heqian/On11/README.md

 On11
 ====

-On11 watchface for Pebble Smartwatch
+On11 watchface for Pebble Smartwatch, http://on11.mobi

+How to use:

+1. Edit the "appinfo.json" file;
+2. Add your UI codes into "main.c" file;
+3. pebble build.